44+ Insane Asylum Movies: Thrillers, Dark Dramas and More

 Don’t Say a Word (2001)

-While it has other settings (like a wealthy Manhattan apartment), much of the crime thriller Don’t Say a Word is set inside a dilapidated public mental health hospital in New York City.
+Much of the psychological thriller Don’t Say a Word is set inside a dilapidated public mental health hospital in New York City.
 Brittany Murphy plays a young woman with severe PTSD.
-Michael Douglas is a prominent psychiatrist who must extract a set of numbers from her at any cost, compelled by the film’s villain (Sean Bean) kidnapping his daughter.
+Michael Douglas is a prominent psychiatrist who must extract a set of numbers from her at any cost, compelled by the film’s villain (Sean Bean) kidnapping his wife and daughter.

 Session 9 (2001)